DirectOutput/DirectOutput/Documentation/64_Toys_BuiltIn.md

 \subsection use_DirectOutput_Cab_Toys_Virtual_RGBAToyGroup_summary Summary

-This toys allows the grouping of several RGBA toys (e.g. <see cref="T:DirectOutput.Cab.Toys.Layer.RGBAToy" /> or <see cref="!:RGBLed" />) into a matrix, which can be controlled by the matrix effects.
+This toys allows the grouping of several RGBA toys (e.g. <see cref="T:DirectOutput.Cab.Toys.Layer.RGBAToy" /> or <see cref="T:DirectOutput.Cab.Toys.Hardware.RGBLed" />) into a matrix, which can be controlled by the matrix effects.

 \note Be sure to define this toy in the config file before the toys, which are listed in the ToyNames array.